SansGuidon/bookmarks/README.md

 * [Avdi Grimm](http://www.virtuouscode.com/2014/02/10/the-passion-gospel/) - (2014) The Passion Gospel | No product or company deserves your passion.
 You can choose to throw your passion into anything you want, but no project inherently deserves it.
 * [Caroline Beaton](https://www.forbes.com/sites/carolinebeaton/2016/10/23/the-psychology-of-professional-purpose-how-to-follow-your-calling/#37a8e436c68d) - (2016) The Psychology Of Professional Purpose: How To Follow Your Calling
 > A calling is feeling that the work “has to be done.”
 It connects us to something greater than ourselves.
 Duckworth explains, “The long days and evenings of toil … the sacrifice, all this is worth it because [our] efforts pay dividends to other people.”
+* [Itamar Turner-Trauring](https://codewithoutrules.com/2018/01/23/job-with-technology-you-dont-know/) - (2016) How to get a job with a technology stack you don’t know
+> Look for jobs that excite you, for jobs you think you can do with just a little ramp-up time.
+And then apply for those jobs, knowing that most of them will ignore you—but it only takes one yes to get an exciting new job, and an exciting new opportunity to learn new skills.

 ## Remote jobs
 * [Elen Veenpere](https://teleport.org/blog/2015/03/best-sites-for-remote-jobs/) - Best sites for finding your dream remote job